jesper-rasmussen/rstars/README.md

-Welcome to R Markdown STudy Group Accomodating Reproducible Science - better known as rSTARS!
+Welcome to R Markdown STudy Group Accommodating  Reproducible Science - better known as rSTARS!
 This study group is open for anyone who wish to improve a) their skills in data wrangling on different forms of data, b) data visualization, and c) creating reproducible research outputs in R Markdown.

 ## Expectations and disclaimers

 * We meet on Tuesdays from 15-16 on a weekly basis in 1341-315.
 The capacity of the room is 24.
 * Each week we will work on some dataset, learn to do efficient data wrangling, create awesome visualizations and make it all reproducible
-* **Most importantly**: It is not a course, it's an environment where we sit together and work, help and inspire each other.
+* **Most importantly**: It is not a course, it’s an environment where we sit together and work, help and inspire each other.
 * There is no preparation.
 Just show up!
 * There will be people on all levels.
-By creating this environment less expierienced R stars can befinit from more expierienced R stars, whil the latter can benefit from conencting to peers at their level.
+By creating this environment less experienced R stars can benefit from more experienced R stars, while the latter can benefit from conencting to peers at their level.

 ## Rules
 There are two rules in rSTARS.